omarreis/vsop2013/PublishInnoSetupOnMSStore.md

     SignTool sign /n "YourCompany Ltd" /t "http://timestamp.comodoca.com" /fd SHA256 "path\filename.exe"

+Make sure the company name matches the certificate.
 This stores the signature and timestamp on the EXE file meta data.

 * To check the signature, use Windows Explorer, righ-click the file and select Properties.